Popmotion/popmotion/docs/api/plugins/react.md

   - `setStateTo <Object>`: Object of setter functions, generated from the states defined in `onStateChange` (each optionally accepts an `Event`).
 - `v <Number | Object>`: An initial number, or object of named numbers.
 If you wish to use named numbers, this is **required**.
 - `initialState <String>`: Set an initial state for the value.
 - `onStateChange <Object>`: Object of named functions that fire when their state changes.
-Each function receives the following arguments:
+Each function receives an object with the following props:
   - `value <Value | Composite>`
   - `previousState <String>`: State before current state change.
   - `setStateTo <Object>`: Object of state setters (each optionally accepts an `Event`).
-  - `e <Event>`: The triggering event, if a state setter was called with one.
+  - `e <Event>`: The triggering event, **if** a state setter was called with one.

 ### Examples